 Type Eighteen Editing Services is owned and operated by me, Mary Vensel White.
 Hello!
 I’m a published author, writing teacher and speaker.

-My novel, The Qualities of Wood (HarperCollins, 2014), was the first book nominated for publication through HarperCollins’ now-defunct site for authors, Authonomy.com.
-The main function of this networking site was to allow writers to critique and be critiqued.
-We were a cooperative community and I truly enjoyed offering feedback on the many quality manuscripts posted.
-I’m a graduate of University of Denver (B.A.) and DePaul University (M.A.), where I pursued English degrees instead of creative writing because of my passion for reading and analyzing fiction.
-I unwittingly ended up with a minor in history because I took so many classes in the subject, and almost earned a minor in art history for the same reason.
+My debut novel, The Qualities of Wood (2014), was the first book chosen for publication by HarperCollins for their Authonomy imprint.
+My second book, Bellflower, a “novel-in-moments,” will be published in February, 2019.
+I’m a graduate of University of Denver (B.A.) and DePaul University (M.A.), where I pursued English degrees because of my passion for reading and analyzing fiction.
+I unwittingly ended up with a minor in history because I took so many classes on the subject, and almost earned a minor in art history for the same reason.
 Both remain interests of mine.
 I sometimes say I’m probably more of a reader than a writer, and that habit continues to present, unchecked.

 I also write short fiction; my stories have appeared in Catapult, The Wisconsin Review, The Lindenwood Review, Foothill Literary Journal, and other places.
-My story “Driftwood,” was a finalist in December magazine’s 2017 Curt Johnson Prose Awards and in this year’s Tuscon Festival of Books Literary Awards, another story, “Cadmium,” was a finalist.
-In addition to my own blog, where I write about the writing and reading life, I’ve published nonfiction–book reviews and articles–in The Rumpus, Fiction Advocate, Author Magazine, Shelf Pleasure and elsewhere.
+My story “Driftwood,” was a finalist in December magazine’s 2017 Curt Johnson Prose Awards and in the 2018 Tucson Festival of Books Literary Awards, another story, “Cadmium,” was a finalist.
+In addition to my own blog, where I write about the writing and reading life, I’ve published nonfiction – book reviews and articles – in The Rumpus, Fiction Advocate, Author Magazine, Shelf Pleasure and elsewhere.
 I’m also a contributing editor at LitChat.com, where I occasionally submit more of the same.

-I’ve had the opportunity to speak or teach workshops at the following conferences and events: Southern California Writers Conference, California Writers Club, San Diego State University Writers Conference, Left Coast Crime, Books are Better Shared, Bouchercon, and the Tucson Festival of Books.
-I’ve participated in several writing workshops as a student as well, most recently at Chapman University and the 2018 Masters Workshop at the Tucson festival.
+I’ve had the opportunity to speak and teach workshops at the following conferences and events: Southern California Writers Conference, California Writers Club, San Diego State University Writers Conference, Left Coast Crime, Books are Better Shared, Bouchercon, and the Tucson Festival of Books.
+I’ve participated in several writing workshops as a student as well, most recently in 2016 at Chapman University, and the 2018 Masters Workshop at the Tucson festival.